-|Friends of Maple Grove Cemetery, Inc., a N.Y.
-Not-for-Profit Corporation|
+|Friends of Maple Grove Cemetery, Inc., a Non For Profit Organization|

 127-15 Kew Gardens Road

 Kew Gardens, NY 11415